Cellule/i18next-static-analysis/README.md

 # i18next-static-analysis

+# Looking for Contributors
+This project is currently unmaintained and very out of date

+I've moved on to different approach for static analysis using Typescript types.
+As such I do not have time to support/maintain/test this project.
+I hope to open-source my other solution in the future.

+## Description

 Attempts to analyse statically your code to find calls to `i18next` and validates them for all your supported languages.
 Provide the `i18next` instance and the path to your source file and wait for the report.